tardis-sn/stardis/docs/README.md

 ...
 ```

 Note the leading comma in the latter format.
-Temperatures must be in Kelvin, wavelengths in Angstroms, and cross-sections in cm^2 for bound-free or cm^5 for free-free (as the electron density is determined by STARDIS).
+Temperatures must be in Kelvin, wavelengths in Angstroms, and cross-sections in cm^2 for bound-free or cm^5 for free-free (once again because free-free opacity files provide the cross-section per electron density).

 ## The Physics of STARDIS